 Rainbow Six Quarantine

-Ubisoft hasn’t revealed much about Rainbow Six Quarantine, a tactical co-op FPS, since the teaser trailer debuted at E3 2019.
+Ubisoft hasn’t revealed much about Rainbow Six Quarantine, except that the title will be changed before launch, and that it is a tactical co-op FPS, since the teaser trailer debuted at E3 2019.
 We do know that the tactical shooter will feature various operators from Rainbow Six Siege and that they’ll face off against the mutated, alien parasite.
-A new, distinct team is developing Rainbow Six Quarantine at Ubisoft, so, while its a member of the Rainbow Six lineup, we’re expecting a different vibe.
+A new, distinct team is developing Rainbow Six Quarantine at Ubisoft, so, while it’s a member of the Rainbow Six lineup, we’re expecting a different vibe.

 Scarlet Nexus is an action JRPG from the minds behind Tales of Vesperia.
 It’s set in a distant future, one where people showcase extrasensory powers thanks to a psionic hormone found in the human brain.
 As humanity grapples with this step in human evolution, the world is attacked by mutants, known as Others, who are hungry for human brains.
 The deranged mutants cannot be stopped with traditional weapons, however, leaving gifted psionics as the world’s only defense.

 As Other Suppression Force recruit Yuito Sumeragi, you explore the advanced city of New Himuka and uncover the mysteries of a Brain Punk, fighting off mutants with your extrasensory powers.

 The Second Extinction is an FPS developed by Systemic Reaction.
 Teamwork is vital in this co-op title, and you must use a unique set of weapons, abilities, and skills as you work to eradicate mutated dinosaurs and reclaim Earth through a series of short guerilla missions.
 While details remain slim, initial trailers and news have compared the forthcoming title to the Left 4 Dead series.

 Vampire: The Masquerade – Bloodlines 2